rhomobile/rhomobile-docs/eb/en/edge/api/camera.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
-<span class='label label-info'>Replaces:top</span>
-<p>In cases where the resident camera application on the device is not used this API is used to control the position of the viewfinder preview window when taking a photo.</p>
+<span class='label label-info'>Replaces:top</span> In cases where the resident camera application on the device is not used this API is used to control the position of the viewfinder preview window when taking a photo.
 ####Access